camunda/camunda-docs-manual/content/reference/rest/decision-definition/post-evaluate.md

 ---

 Evaluates a given decision and returns the result.
 The input values of the decision have to be supplied in the request body.
+When no input values are supplied an exception will be raised.

 # Method